 Bitcoin miners confirm and secure transactions on the Bitcoin network by adding them in groups called "blocks" to Bitcoin's shared public record of transactions called the "blockchain" – the chain of past transaction blocks.
-These miners must append Bitcoin transactions to the Bitcoin blockchain for the transactions to be considered final and irreversible.
+These miners must add Bitcoin transactions to the Bitcoin blockchain for the transactions to be final and irreversible.

 How do I send bitcoin miner fees?

 Most true bitcoin wallets automatically include a bitcoin miner fee in outgoing transactions.
 A simple way to ensure that your transaction includes a correct miner fee is to adjust your bitcoin wallet settings to include a dynamically-calculated fee.
 Wallets like our bitcoin wallet BitPay include this setting option, which will help ensure that your transaction confirms normally even at times of high Bitcoin network traffic.

 Note that some bitcoin exchanges will not send bitcoin miner fees when they transfer funds, and they may deduct the miner fee cost from our outbound transaction.

 You can find more information about bitcoin miner fees here: https://en.bitcoin.it/wiki/Transaction_fees